-- (E) Certificate of Mailing a signed and dated statement containing the names and mailing addresses of all persons receiving copies of attached or referenced document(s), certifying the documents were placed in the U.S. Mail, postage pre-paid, to those persons. - (F) Children's Hospital as identified and Medicare certified by the Colorado Department of Public Health and Environment. - (G) Convalescent Center as licensed by the Colorado Department of Public Health and Environment. - (H) Critical Access Hospital (CAH) as identified and Medicare certified by the Colorado Department of Public Health and Environment. - (I) Dispute Resolution: Division review of materials for compliance with the Rules prior to any pre-hearing/hearing before an Administrative Law Judge (ALJ) in the Office of Administrative Courts. - (J) Day defined as a calendar day unless otherwise noted. - (K) Hospital as identified and licensed by the Colorado Department of Public Health and Environment. - (L) Long-Term Care Facility as identified and Medicare certified by the Colorado Department of Public Health and Environment - (M) Medical Fee Schedule Division's Rule 18, its Exhibits, and the documents incorporated by reference in that Rule. - (N) Medical Treatment Guidelines the medical treatment guidelines as incorporated into Rule 17, "Medical Treatment Guidelines." - (O) Payer an insurer, employer, or their designated agent(s) who is responsible for payment of medical expenses. - (P) Prior Authorization assurance that appropriate reimbursement for a specific treatment will be paid in accordance with Rule 18, its Exhibits, and the documents incorporated by reference in that Rule. - (Q) Private Psychiatric Facilities licensed as a psychiatric hospital by the Colorado Department of Public Health and Environment. - (R) Provider a person or entity providing authorized health care service, whether involving treatment or not, to a worker in connection with work-related injury or occupational disease. - (S) Rehabilitation Facilities licensed as a rehabilitation hospital by the Colorado Department of Public Health and Environment. - (T) Rural Health Facility as identified and Medicare certified by the Colorado Department of Public Health and Environment. - (U) Skilled Nursing Facility (SNF) licensed as a skilled nursing facility by the Colorado Department of Public Health and Environment
+- (E) Certificate of Mailing a signed and dated statement containing the names and mailing addresses of all persons receiving copies of attached or referenced document(s), certifying the documents were placed in the U.S. Mail, postage pre-paid, to those persons. - (F) Children's Hospital as identified and Medicare certified by the Colorado Department of Public Health and Environment. - (G) Convalescent Center as licensed by the Colorado Department of Public Health and Environment. - (H) Critical Access Hospital (CAH) as identified and Medicare certified by the Colorado Department of Public Health and Environment. - (I) Dispute Resolution: Division review of materials for compliance with the Rules prior to any pre-hearing/hearing before an Administrative Law Judge (ALJ) in the Office of Administrative Courts. - (J) Day defined as a calendar day unless otherwise noted. - (K) Hospital as identified and licensed by the Colorado Department of Public Health and Environment. - (L) Long-Term Care Facility as identified and Medicare certified by the Colorado Department of Public Health and Environment - (M) Medical Fee Schedule Division's Rule 18, its Exhibits, and the documents incorporated by reference in that Rule. - (N) Medical Treatment Guidelines the medical treatment guidelines as incorporated into Rule 17, "Medical Treatment Guidelines." - (O) Over-the-Counter Drugs drugs that are safe and effective for use by the general public without a prescription. - (P) Payer an insurer, employer, or their designated agent(s) who is responsible for payment of medical expenses. - (Q) Prior Authorization assurance that appropriate reimbursement for a specific treatment will be paid in accordance with Rule 18, its' Exhibits, and the documents incorporated by reference in that Rule. - (R) Private Psychiatric Facilities licensed as a psychiatric hospital by the Colorado Department of Public Health and Environment. - (S) Provider a person or entity providing authorized health care service, whether involving treatment or not, to a worker in connection with work-related injury or occupational disease. - (T) Rehabilitation Facilities licensed as a rehabilitation hospital by the Colorado Department of Public Health and Environment. - (U) Rural Health Facility as identified and Medicare certified by the Colorado Department of Public Health and Environment.

-- (V) State Psychiatric Hospitals and State Mental Health Institutions licensed as a psychiatric facility and operated by the state. - (W) "Supply et al." any single supply, durable medical equipment (DME), orthotic, prosthesis, biologic item, or single drug dose, for which the billed amount exceeds \$500.00 and all implants. - (X) Veterans' Administration Medical Facilities all medical facilities overseen by the Federal Veterans' Administration.
+- (V) Skilled Nursing Facility (SNF) licensed as a skilled nursing facility by the Colorado Department of Public Health and Environment - (W) State Psychiatric Hospitals and State Mental Health Institutions licensed as a psychiatric facility and operated by the state. - (X) "Supply et al." any single supply, durable medical equipment (DME), orthotic, prosthesis, biologic item, or single drug dose, for which the billed amount exceeds \$500.00 and all implants. - (Y) Veterans' Administration Medical Facilities all medical facilities overseen by the Federal Veterans' Administration.